jedevc/fyp-report/report.md

 Blocks and chunks are the highest level constructs in the specification that represent pieces of code and data respectively.

-A block is essentially a procedure -- it can't take any arguments or return values, it just represents code that is executed.
+A block is essentially a procedure: it can't take any arguments or return values, it just represents code that is executed.

 ```